isabella232/partner-center-pr.pl-pl/partner-center/announcements/2020-april.md

 _________________

-## <a name="new-opportunities-for-your-microsoft-365-education-customers-with-microsoft-365-a5-compliance"></a><a id="6"/></a>Nowe możliwości dla twoich klientów Microsoft 365 Education ze zgodnością Microsoft 365 A5
+## <a name="new-opportunities-for-your-microsoft-365-education-customers-with-microsoft-365-a5-compliance"></a><a id="6"/></a>Nowe możliwości dla klientów Microsoft 365 Education ze zgodnością Microsoft 365 A5

 ### <a name="categories"></a>Kategorie